 }

-Then we can implement more methods to perform CRUD operations on the database, but writing too many methods requires creating and closing the database connection each time, which is cumbersome.
+Then we can implement more methods to perform CRUD operations on the database, but writing too many methods requires creating and disconnecting the database connection each time, which is cumbersome.
 So we can implement a struct TodoApp

-to encapsulate common methods.
+to encapsulate commonly used methods.

 Design the TodoApp Class#